 - RPR+ redundancy does not support a configuration entered in VLAN database mode.
-Use global configuration mode with RPR+ redundancy. - Because Layer 3 ports and some software features require internal VLANs allocated from 1006 and up, configure extended-range VLANs starting with 4094. - Layer 3 ports and some software features use extended-range VLANs.
-If the VLAN you are trying to create or modify is being used by a Layer 3 port or a software feature, the router displays a message and does not modify the VLAN configuration.
+Use global configuration mode with RPR+ redundancy. - Because Layer 3 ports and some software features require internal VLANs allocated from 1006 and up, configure extended-range VLANs starting with 4094. - You can configure extended-range VLANs only in global configuration mode.
+You cannot configure extended-range VLANs in VLAN database mode. - Layer 3 ports and some software features use extended-range VLANs.
+If the VLAN you are trying to create or modify is being used by a Layer 3 port or a software feature, the switch displays a message and does not modify the VLAN configuration.